 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I thank the member for that question.
 Yes, we are currently experiencing a shortage of nurses and health care professionals in Nunavut.
-Many communities have been affected by this shortfall and it was unfortunate that this occurred as it highlighted our dire shortage of qualified caretakers, which was saddening.
+Many communities have been affected by this shortfall and it was unfortunate that this occurred as it highlighted our dire shortage of qualified nurses, which was saddening.

 There has been an improvement in the numbers, but we are still lacking nurses, as I can relate here.
-Looking at the shortage of nurses in Canada, an impact was felt in many provinces and territories and on a global scale due to COVID-19 causing burnout amongst the sectors.
-Even though that may be the case, the Department of Health will work to recruit more nurses, as we have 19 positions open and overall, there are 33 positions available.
+Looking at the shortage of nurses in Canada, an impact was felt in many (interpretation ends) provinces and territories (interpretation) and on a global scale due to COVID-19 causing burnout amongst the sectors.
+Though that may be the case, the Department of Health will work to recruit more nurses as we have 19 positions open and overall, there are 33 positions available.

 If the member is looking for numbers in the communities, I could speak to more local details.
-Maybe I didn't quite understand the question, but nursing shortages in the communities are having an effect and at this time in many of the communities, they can only see emergency cases.
+Maybe I didn't quite understand the question, but nursing shortages in the communities are having an effect and at this time in many of the communities, they show up as emergency-only services.
 Thank you, Mr. Speaker.